 Breadth Requirement = 3

 Dr. Themistoklis Aravossitas teaches Modern Greek language and culture at the Centre for European, Russian and Eurasian Studies of the Munk School of Global Affairs and Public Policy, University of Toronto.
 He holds a Bachelor of Education from the University of Athens, Greece, an MA and a PhD from the Department of Curriculum Teaching and Learning of the Ontario Institute for Studies in Education and the Knowledge Media Design Institute.
-His research focuses on issues of teaching minority languages and the intersections of pedagogy, language, culture and identity.
-As a SSHRC-Canada post doctoral fellow at the University of the Aegean in Greece, Dr. Aravossitas investigated Greek Language Education in the Diaspora and the status of Heritage/Community Languages in Canada.
-His recent publications include the co-edited books Interdisciplinary Research Approaches to Multilingual Education (Routledge Research in Language Education, 2018), Handbook of Research and Practice in Heritage Language Education (Springer International Handbooks of Education, 2018) and Rethinking Heritage Language Education (Cambridge University Press, 2014).
+His research focuses on issues of teaching minority languages and the intersections of pedagogy, language, culture, and identity.
+As a SSHRC-Canada post-doctoral fellow at the University of the Aegean in Greece, Dr. Aravossitas investigated Greek Language Education in the Diaspora and the status of Community Languages in North America.
+His latest project involves the development of GREEKLANGUAGE.CA a portal that promotes and supports Hellenic Education in Canada.
+His recent publications include the books Language Diversity in Greece: Local Challenges with International Implications (Springer International Publishing, 2020); Language Diversity and Education Matters (In Greek, Gutenberg 2019); Interdisciplinary Research Approaches to Multilingual Education (Routledge, 2018); Handbook of Research and Practice in Heritage Language Education (Springer International Publishing, 2017).